-• The server name and port name are sent to the system by the terminal server.
-The names sent by the server to the system can be displayed by the using a DCL SHOW TERMINAL LTAn: command.

-- The database associating servers, server ports, and classification is kept on the SEVMS system and is used only by that particular node or cluster.
-Other SEVMS systems need to maintain their own databases. - Because a server port name is not provided to the SEVMS system until a CONNECT is issued on the terminal server, the SET CLASS/SERVER command does not check for the existence of a server or port. - Some older terminal servers (DECserver 100s) may not provide server name and port name information to the system.
-This can be checked by the using a DCL SHOW TERMINAL LTAn: command.
+- The server name and port name are sent to the system by the terminal server.
+The names sent by the server to the system can be displayed by using a DCL SHOW TERMINAL LTAn: command. - The database associating servers, server ports, and classification is kept on the SEVMS system and is used only by that particular node or cluster.
+Other SEVMS systems need to maintain their own databases. - Because a server port name is not provided to the SEVMS system until a CONNECT is issued on the terminal server, the SET CLASS /SERVER command does not check for the existence of a server or port. - Some older terminal servers (DECserver 100s) may not provide server name and port name information to the system.